Donald Trump's campaign has spent the last few days trying to reach minority voters.

 When asked if this was a "flip flop", often fatal in US politics, his spokeswoman Katrina Pierson told a national television audience: "He hasn’t changed his position on immigration, he has changed the words he's saying."
 Others on the panel couldn't contain their laughter.

-One of his biggest supporters, right-wing columnist Ann Coulter, who launched a book "In Trump we Trust"only two days ago, expressed her disgust at the candidate's shifting position.
+One of his biggest supporters, rightwing columnist Ann Coulter, who launched a book "In Trump we Trust" just two days ago, expressed her disgust at the candidate's shifting position.

 The Trump moves with the African-American community has several problems.

-First he was a leading voice in the "birther" movement which questioned whether Barack Obama was born in the United States and therefore tried to delegitimise the country's president.
+First he was a leading voice in the "birther" movement which questioned whether Barack Obama was born in the US and therefore tried to delegitimise the country's president.

 They are also aware that Trump didn't immediately disavow the support of white supremacists for at least 24 hours after they backed his campaign, even when under pressure in a TV interview to do so.

 Back in 1989, he called for the death penalty for five black and Hispanic youths who were wrongly convicted of raping a white woman in New York.

 And there is his description of the Black Lives Matter campaign as "very divisive", which suggests he doesn't understand the real concern and fear in African-American communities across the US.

 The challenge for Trump is that 65 percent of all American adults believe the word "racist" applies to Trump slightly, 35 percent say it applies very well.